 You’ll probably need help getting out of bed the day after your operation.
 A physical therapist will work with you for as long as you need to get strong and walk again.
 This can take as long as 3 months.

 What About Pain?

 Your doctor will help you manage it so you can feel better and heal faster.
-She’ll give you short-term pain relief medicine.
-She’ll likely combine drugs that keep down swelling and local anesthetics that numb the surgery site.
+They’ll give you short-term pain relief medicine.
+They’ll likely combine drugs that keep down swelling and local anesthetics that numb the surgery site.

 Most patients need to take medicine to thin their blood.
 This cuts down the chances of having blood clots.
 Special compression socks or boots that support your leg and improve blood flow can help, too.

 Your doctor might be wary of prescribing drugs called opioids.
 These are narcotics that relieve pain by blocking the signal to your brain.
 They work but can be very addictive.
 It’s important to take them only as instructed.
 As soon as the pain gets better, stop.

 An occupational therapist can help you get back in the swing of daily life, too.
 This can include practical things like bathing, dressing, cooking, and going to the bathroom.

 You’re likely to get back much -- and maybe all -- of the freedom and mobility you had before.

 About 20% of people who have a hip fracture will have another within 2 years.
 You may lower the chances of this by figuring out what caused it the first time.